gguillotte/mdsrd5/mdsrd5.md

 **Challenge** 3 (700 XP)

-***Tail Spike Regrowth.*** The manticore has twentybfour tail spikes.
+***Tail Spike Regrowth.*** The manticore has twenty-four tail spikes.
 Used spikes regrow when the manticore finishes a long rest.

 ##### Actions